 I admit, my assessments of these items seems very harsh, but I can tell you that I am absolutely certain they are accurate.
 After a lifetime of dealing with not only my parents but plenty of other narcissists, I have learned a LOT about how they think.

-Keep in mind that my mother and I have not spoken since the big argument I had with my parents on May 5, 2016.
-She still sends birthday and anniversary cards to my husband and I, even though we do not respond.
+Keep in mind that my mother and I never spoke again after the big argument I had with my parents on May 5, 2016.
+She continued to send birthday and anniversary cards to my husband and I, even though we did not respond.